-For instance, the Brent-ANS (Alaskan North Slope crude oil) oil spread affects VLO’s margin in the USWC (US West Coast) region, and the Brent-WTI (West Texas Intermediate) spread affects VLO’s margin in the Midcon (US Mid-continent) region.
-Other prominent spreads are the Brent-Maya, Brent-ASCI (Argus Sour Crude Index), and Brent-LLS (Louisiana Light Sweet crude oil) spreads, which affect VLO’s margin in the USGC (US Gulf Coast) region.
+For instance, the Brent-ANS (Alaskan North Slope) oil spread affects VLO’s margin in the USWC (US West Coast) region, and the Brent-WTI oil spread affects VLO’s margin in the Midcontinent region.
+Other prominent spreads are the Brent-Maya, Brent-ASCI (Argus Sour Crude Index), and Brent-LLS (Louisiana Light Sweet) crude oil spreads, which affect VLO’s margin in the USGC (US Gulf Coast) region.

 Oil spreads play a significant role in determining VLO’s refining margin.
 The larger the spread, the healthier it is for Valero’s margin.
-In the second quarter, sequentially, spreads have risen.
+In the third quarter, most spreads have expanded YoY (year-over-year).

 Brent-Maya saw the largest expansion in the third quarter.
 The Brent-Maya spread has expanded $3.2 per barrel YoY to $8.8 per barrel in the third quarter so far.
 The Brent-LLS and Brent-ASCI spreads have also expanded YoY in the current quarter.
 The Brent-WTI spread has expanded $0.6 per barrel YoY to $4.6 per barrel in the quarter so far.

 However, the Brent-ANS spread has contracted YoY.
 Brent, which stood at almost the same level as ANS in the third quarter of 2017, has traded at a discount of $0.2 per barrel to ANS in the third quarter so far.